 Top 5 Potential Health Benefits Of Okra

 Okra is an extremely healthy vegetable that can be eaten raw, fried, baked, or dried.
-The okra seeds are a rich source of linoleic acid that is essential for your nutrition.
+The okra seed oil is a rich source of linoleic acid that is essential for your nutrition.
 It is a powerhouse of nutrients like pectin and insoluble fiber and is also abundant in antioxidants that are good for your health (1).
 Let us look at the top 5 potential health benefits of okra.

 1. May Help In Lowering Risk Of Heart Diseases

 Okra secretes a substance called mucilage.
-During digestion, it binds itself to cholesterol and prevents it from being absorbed into the bloodstream, and flushes it out as excrement.
+During digestion, it binds itself to cholesterol and prevents it from being absorbed into the bloodstream and, and flushes it out as excrement.
 This helps in reducing cholesterol levels and the risk of cardiovascular issues (1).

 2. May Help In Lowering Blood Sugar Levels

-People with high blood sugar levels may often suffer from diabetes.
-Okra helps in reducing blood sugar levels as studies on mice reveal that okra seed and okra peel has a hypoglycemic effect (5).
+People with high blood sugar levels may often have diabetes.
+Okra helps in reducing blood sugar levels as studies on mice reveal that okra seed and okra peel has a hypoglycemici XA condition that causes low blood sugar (glucose) levels in the body, leading to symptoms like heart palpitations and dizziness. effect (5).

 However, a study on rats revealed some of the compounds present in okra may interfere in the absorption of metformin, a common medication given to diabetes patients (6).
 If you are diabetic you should consult with your doctor with regards to eating okra.

 Okra contains a protein called lectin that may prevent the growth of cancer cells.

 A test-tube study conducted on rats to ascertain lectin’s cancer inhibitory properties revealed 63% less growth in the cancer cells(7).
 Another test-tube study on rats revealed that okra extract killed cancer cells (8).